CEN-DAMS/GatorFinder/Sprint4.md

 - Work done in Sprint 4
 - Add login via OTP
-- Add scrapper to fetch events from UF calender
+- Add scrapper to fetch events from UF calendar
+- Attempted to add scraper to fetch events from instagram (failed)